LasticotSoftware/Astibot/README.md

 ![Alt text](/doc/astibot_architecture.png?raw=true "Astibot software architecture")

 ## Known limitations

-* In the current version, limit orders are considered to be free: that is not the case anymore since Coinbase Pro increased all their fees.
-Astibot needs to be updated to take this in consideration for the profit computation and trading strategy.
+* Astibot is designed to prioritize the execution of limit orders over market orders.
+However limit orders placing, monitoring and replacing on top of the order book in real-time when a buy/sell signal is raised is tricky to implement and I don't think it works perfectly.
+To avoid problems with this limit order mode feature, I configured Astibot to use market orders only by default (see TradingBotConfig file).
-* Astibot only implements the Coinbase Pro interface.
+* Astibot only implements the Coinbase Pro API .
 It would not be that hard to create a "BinanceControler", "BitfinexControler" ... to add multiplatform support.
-These specific controlers could herit from a more generic and abstrct controler seen from higher level modules (polymorphism).
+These specific controlers could herit from a more generic and abstract controler seen from higher level modules (polymorphism).

+## Development and design improvements

-* Some modules are too big and could be splitted into more micro modules (UIGraph for example).
+* Some modules are too big and could be splitted into more micro modules (UIGraph for example)
+* Astibot was originally designed to trade fiat-crypto pairs.
+Recently, I added the support for BTC based pairs but I didn't have time to rename all the variable labelled "fiatXXX" that were orginally are designed to contain data about the fiat currency.
+So for example, variables fiatAccountBalance and cryptoAccountBalance should have more generic names like account1Balance, account2Balance.